koordinator-sh/koordinator/docs/design-archive/koord-runtime-proxy-design-doc.md

 }
 ```
 There are 3 fields involved:
-- remote-endpoint: endpoint RuntimeManager talking with plugin, generated by plugin.
+- remote-endpoint: endpoint KoordRuntimeProxy talking with plugin, generated by plugin.
 - failure-policy: policy when calling plugin fail, Fail or Ignore, default to Ignore.
 - runtime-hooks: currently 5 hook points: PreRunPodSandbox, PreStartContainer, PostStartContainer, PreUpdateContainerResources,
 PostStopContainer.